ucb-substrate/substrate2/docs/docusaurus/docs/getting-started/inverter.md

 ## Conclusion

-You should now be well equipped to start writing your own schematic generators in Substrate.
+You should now be well-equipped to start writing your own schematic generators in Substrate.
-A full, runnable example for this tutorial is available [here](https://github.com/substrate-labs/substrate2/tree/main/examples/sky130_inverter).
+A full, runnable example for this tutorial is available [here]({{GITHUB_URL}}/examples/sky130_inverter).